PauseAI/pauseai-website/src/posts/dangerous-capabilities.md

 They are black boxes consisting of billions of numerical parameters.
 No-one really knows what's going on inside.
 This unpredictability makes it hard to say whether a training run will result in a dangerous AI.
+Interpretability research may change this in the future, but as of now, we can't really explain why AI does what it does.

+So preventing the creation of dangerous capabilities can practically only be done in one way: don't build increasingly powerful AI systems in the first place.
+This would be the safest way forward, but that's not what AI labs are proposing.

 ## Preventing proliferation of dangerous capabilities

-We obviously don't want these dangerous capabilities to fall in the hands of bad actors or irresponsible people.
-One often proposed way of preventing this, is by _testing AIs_ before they are deployed.

-This is a start, but it's far from enough to keep us safe:
+Right now, there is a lot happening in the AI regulation space.
+A lot of these proposals (including all the ones coming from AI labs) are relying on safety **evaluations** (or _evals_): pre-deployment testing of AI models.
+An example of these eval-based approaches is the [RSP approach by Anthropic](https://evals.alignment.org/blog/2023-09-26-rsp/#:~:text=An%20RSP%20specifies%20what%20level,capabilities%20until%20protective%20measures%20improve.) or the [Coordinated Pausing](https://www.governance.ai/research-paper/coordinated-pausing-evaluation-based-scheme) approach by GovAI.
+We refer to these as [level 2 regulation](/4-levels-of-ai-regulation).
+These do not prevent dangerous AIs from being created, but they do prevent them from being deployed.
+This type of policy is relatively cheap, and it still allows AI labs to continue their research.
+However, we believe this approach is very dangerous:

 - **Models can be leaked**.
 We saw this happen with Meta's LLAMA model.
 Once it's out there, there is no going back.
 - **Some capabilities are even dangerous inside AI labs**.
 A self-replicating AI, for example, could escape from the lab before deployment.
+- **Testing for dangerous capabilities is difficult**.
+We don't know how we can (safetly) test if an AI can self-replicate, for example.
+Or how to test if it deceives humans
+- **Bad actors can still build dangerous AIs**.
+Evaluations are a _post-training_ measure.
+By relying on them, we
 - **Capabilities can be added or discovered after training**.
 This includes fine-tuning, jailbreaking, and runtime improvements.

+We'll dive into this last point in more detail.

 ## Capabilities can be added after training

-But it actually gets worse.
-There are still two ways in which an AI can get dangerous capabilities, even after training: **fine-tuning** and **runtime improvements**.
-Say we thoroughly test an AI for dangerous capabilities, and find out that the AI's capabilities are not at a level where it can be dangerous.
-So the AI is deployed, or shared as an open source model.

 ### Fine-tuning